typesense/typesense-website/docs-site/content/26.0/api/collections.md

 :::

 :::warning
-Starting with `v26.0`, only one alter operation can be in progress at a time for a given cluster.
+Only one alter operation can be in progress at a time for a given cluster.

-This was enforced because clients were timing out on alter operations and retrying.
+Since the alter operation can take a long time, this ensures that a client with a short default time-out does not end up retrying the same alter request.
 :::

 The update operation consists of an initial validation step where the records on-disk are assessed to ensure